DATA-BACKED GUIDE · UPDATED JULY 2026

 - Post type, panel style and height are the three biggest drivers of a fencing quote.

-- Ground conditions like slopes, tree roots or old concrete can quietly add hours of labour.
+- Ground conditions like slopes, tree roots or old concrete footings can quietly add hours of labour that never show up on a basic per-metre price.

-- Taking away the old fence and tipping it is often a separate line worth checking.
+- Taking away the old fence and tipping it is often a separate line item, and it's worth asking whether it's included before you compare quotes.

-- Fencing is building work, so expect 20% VAT to be part of the price.
+- Fencing counts as building work, so expect 20% VAT to be part of the price from a VAT-registered fencer.

 What people actually paid